Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 combination of letters, for example {'Rapier'} will match with any vehicle named 'Rapier', 'Rapier-A', 'Rapier-E', etc.

-    FlockWithBlueprintNames = 'all'
+    FlockWithBlueprintNames = 'all'  -- or, for example {'Rapier', 'Cutlass'}, etc.

-The weight given to alignment, or the desire to match headings with friendly craft
+The weight given to alignment, or the desire to match headings with friendly craft.
+Usually 1 or 0 to turn this on or off, but other values are fine too and will change steering priorities accordingly.

     AlignmentWeight = 1

-The weight given to cohesion, or the desire to come closer to friendly craft
+The weight given to cohesion, or the desire to come closer to friendly craft.

     CohesionWeight = 1

 The weight given to separation, or the desire to avoid coming too close to vehicles.
-Will also avoid enemy vehicles within CollisionDetectionHeight

-    SeparationWeight = 1.5
+    SeparationWeight = 1

 A cohesion weight for injured vehicles.
 May be useful for "medic ships"

     InjuredWeight = 0

 A cohesion weight for friendly vehicles at ranges outside NeighborRadius.
+It isn't necessary to use this, but it will help vehicles "find each other" if they get separated.

     LongRangeWeight = .5

-If positive, this weight will examine 8 compass directions around the vehicle at distance NeighborRadius, and if there is a danger of collision (as determined by the "MinAltitude" setting), will attempt to angle the aircraft away from the collision.
-It will still attempt to avoid terrain by gaining altitude as appropriate.

-    TerrainAvoidanceWeight = 0

-The weight given to the "normal" target-specific behaviors of attack, escape, etc.
+The weight given to the "normal" target-specific behaviors of attack, escape, etc. Usually you should leave this at 1.
+A value of 0 means it ignores enemies when it comes to navigation.

     TargetWeight = 1

-## "DOGFIGHTING" OPTIONS (changing behavior based on information about the target) ##
+## "DOGFIGHTING" OPTIONS

+"Dogfighting" for this AI means changing behavior of the AI according to behavior of the enemy target.

 Whether or not to try to match our altitude to the target.
 If set to "false", will use CruiseAltitude during combat.

     MatchTargetAltitude = false